 Care Expert

-Care Expert Spotlight – Ashley Hennessy
+Care Expert Spotlight – Ashley

 With our Care Expert Spotlight series, we’re taking a peek into the lives of Wellthy's amazing care professionals.

-This month we spoke with Ashley Hennessy, a Care Adviser at Wellthy, who has a background in education and mental health in all ages, as well as personal experience with Parkinson’s.
+This month we spoke with Ashley, a Care Adviser at Wellthy, who has a background in education and mental health in all ages, as well as personal experience with Parkinson’s.
 Wellthy’s team of Care Coordinators and Advisers work directly with families to understand their care needs, create a care plan, prioritize tasks, and get things done on their behalf.

 Ashley is also a Moderator for Wellthy Community, a peer support network for Wellthy members allowing family caregivers to connect with each other online.
 For more information on Wellthy Community, check out this post.